signalwire/examples/Messaging/Forward Messages - NodeJS/README.md

 # Setup Your Environment File

-Copy from .env.sample and fill in your values.
+Copy from env.sample and fill in your values.

 You will need a SignalWire phone number as well as your API Credentials (API Token and Project ID) from within the API tab of your SignalWire Space.